netflie/componentes/README.md

 ```php
 <div class="alert error">I'm an alert</div>
 ```
-You can place the content of that alert in a simple Twig view that needs to be registered before using the my-alert component:
+You can place the content of that alert in a simple Blade view that needs to be registered before using the my-alert component:
 ```php
 <div class="alert {{ $type }}">
   {{ $message }}